 For extracurricular activity John got me up on a pair of water skis.
 The river truck wasn't particularly fast and I barely managed to stay upright on the Fly River with its swift flow and eddies.
 We ventured inside a billabong.
-I fell off frequently as he swerved around bushes and I mostly failed to follow in his wake.
+I fell off frequently as he swerved rubber bales from Kiunga (top); and the author (right)

+around bushes and I mostly failed to follow in his wake.
 We laughed so much that I often submerged.
 John departed for a Madang posting early in December.